 A data table is just a range of data, or a region of data that Excel recognizes if you were to use the keyboard shortcut Ctrl+Shift+*.

 There are headings in the top row, which I refer to as column headings or data fields.
 Date, Shift, Machine, and Total Hours are all examples.
-The Date column has dates in … Read the rest
+The … Read the rest

 My first epiphany with Excel was realizing how powerful it could be if you put all your data into data tables.
 Over the years Excel began to incorporate data tables.
 First in Excel 2003 as “Lists” then as official “Tables” in Excel 2007.
 (I’m not sure about the evolution in Excel for Mac versions.)